Tonight's Sky · China

 Tonight from Beijing

-Tonight in Beijing, China, the sun sets at 19:21 local time and astronomical darkness — when even the faintest stars become visible — arrives at 21:11.
-The moon is in waning crescent phase, 11% illuminated.
-7 major planets are above the horizon as night falls.
-Sunrise comes at 04:59.
+Tonight in Beijing, China, the sun sets at 19:46 local time and astronomical darkness — when even the faintest stars become visible — arrives at 21:49.
+The moon is in first quarter phase, 57% illuminated.
+No major planets are above the horizon at sunset.
+Sunrise comes at 04:46.

 At mid-latitudes, night length varies substantially with season; summer offers shorter darkness, winter the longest.
 Polaris sits roughly at this latitude above the northern horizon, making it a permanent compass for navigation.
 The Big Dipper, Cassiopeia, and the northern circumpolar stars never set.